Chris Campbell, Brewed

 I feel like it changes every other day!
 Sometimes I feel like precision and consistency is the most important thing, then other days I revert back to 33’s passion and knowledge.
 1g over on your yield changes the flavour of your coffee dramatically, but where is the fun in consistency?!
 If you’re a good barista, a slight change to the recipe won’t make your coffee bad to a customer.
 Making them wait while you pull five wasted shots?
 Come on, serve it already, you’re not in a training room.

-You’ve been in and around the Brighton coffee scene for a long time now, how has it changed during that period?
+You’ve been in and around the Brighton coffee scene for a long time now, how has it changed during that time?

 It’s pretty saturated these days.
 Just before I got a job at 33 I was about ready to stop working in cafes but remember saying “If I get another coffee job, it would have to be in a really good shop” and back in 2012 there were only three places I would have worked.
 33, Marwoods, and Small Batch.
 Today, I could pop into somewhere on most roads in the Lanes and get a good enough espresso.
 I’d name names, but I’d be devastated if I accidentally missed someone off my list of good cafes, but there are so many now!